graphql-python/graphql-server/docs/flask.md

 ## Installation

-To install the integration with Flask, run the below command on your terminal.
+To install the integration with Flask, run the following command in your terminal.

 `pip install graphql-server[flask]`